 The challenge is structural.
 When you're the boss of your own money, who pushes back?
 Your wealth advisor has incentive alignment issues.
 Your lawyer gives legal advice, not investment advice.
 Friends and family usually tell you what you want to hear.

-Charlie Munger's solution was building what he called a "latticework of mental models"—frameworks from multiple disciplines that could challenge single-perspective thinking.
+Charlie Munger's solution was building what he called a "latticework of mental models", frameworks from multiple disciplines that could challenge single-perspective thinking.
 He estimated that 80 to 90 key models would handle roughly 90% of life's challenges.
 The practical application: don't evaluate investments solely through financial metrics.
-Consider them through competitive dynamics, human behaviour, and system design.
+Consider them through the lens of competitive dynamics, human behaviour, and system design.

 But models alone aren't enough.
 You need people who will tell you when you're wrong.

-The contrarian: Someone whose default is scepticism.
+The first role is the contrarian.
+Someone whose default is scepticism.
 Their job is finding holes in your reasoning, not validating your conclusion.
 This person should be genuinely comfortable saying "I think you're making a mistake here" without hedging.

-The experienced allocator: Someone who's managed capital through multiple cycles—not someone selling you access to their fund.
+Second, an experienced allocator who's managed capital through multiple cycles, not someone selling you access to their fund.
 They've seen what works and what doesn't across different market conditions.

-The industry expert: When evaluating specific sectors, someone who actually operates in that space.
+Third, industry experts.
+When evaluating specific sectors, someone who actually operates in that space.
 The gap between how venture investors describe AI companies and how AI practitioners describe them is instructive.

-The disinterested party: Someone with no stake in your wealth who asks obvious questions insiders miss.
+Finally, a disinterested party with no stake in your wealth who asks obvious questions insiders miss.
 Sometimes the best question is "Why would you do this at all?"

 This isn't a formal board with quarterly meetings.
 It's a network of relationships you cultivate specifically for intellectual honesty.